-I’m the creator/curator/wrangler/janitor of the online horses-and-culture magazine/blog known as The Horsey Set Net .
-I’ve also contributed to Glenfiddich Explorers, an adventure travel website run by the single-malt whisky company.
+So far, I’m the creator/curator/wrangler/janitor of the online horses-and-culture magazine/blog known as The Horsey Set Net .
+I’ve also contributed to the now-defunct Glenfiddich Explorers, an adventure travel website run by the single-malt whisky company.

 What eats up a lot of my mental energy is fiction, especially crime fiction.
 I’m working on the first book in a mystery series set on the fringe of Kentucky’s horse country.
-I’m taking a lot of pains and classes to get it right.
+I’m taking a classes and pains to get it right.
 I don’t think I put this much planning into my wedding.

 What you’ll see here on this site